Intervention/docs/image/v2/getting-started/installation.md

 ## Installation

-The best way to install Intervention Image is quickly and easily with [Composer](https://getcomposer.org/).
+The best way to install Intervention Image is with [Composer](https://getcomposer.org).

-To install the most recent version, run the following command.
+To install the legacy version 2, run the following command.

 ```bash
 composer require intervention/image:^2